IDAES/idaes-pse/docs/explanations/modeling_extensions/surrogate/api/pysmo/index.rst

   pysmo_surr = PysmoSurrogate(pysmo_surr_expr, input_labels, output_labels, input_bounds)

 where [PySMO Kriging Option] is a valid keyword argument that can be passed to the PySMO Kriging Python function to customize the model.
-Each PySMO model type requires takes different optional arguments; a list of arguments for each PySMO model may be found on its personalized page.
+Each PySMO model type requires takes different optional arguments; a list of arguments for each PySMO model type (Polynomial Regression, Radial Basis Functions or Kriging) may be found on its personalized page.

 Saving and Loading PySMO models
 --------------------------------